Comparing High Tide (HITI) and Its Peers

-High Tide (NASDAQ: HITI) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare High Tide to similar companies based on the strength of its analyst recommendations, institutional ownership, earnings, risk, profitability, valuation and dividends.
+High Tide (NASDAQ: HITI) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare High Tide to similar companies based on the strength of its dividends, profitability, institutional ownership, analyst recommendations, risk, earnings and valuation.

-41.6% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
-13.5% of shares of all “Retail stores, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+41.6% of shares of all “Retail stores, not elsewhere classified” companies are held by institutional investors.
+13.5% of shares of all “Retail stores, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares High Tide and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares High Tide and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue